aaronpowell/aaronpowell.github.io/src/content/posts/2020-07-21-graphql-on-azure-part-2-app-service-with-dotnet.md

 +++
 title = "GraphQL on Azure: Part 2 - dotnet and App Service" date = 2020-07-21T08:16:33+10:00
-description = "Let's look at how we can create a dotnetGraphQL server and deploy it to to an AppService" draft = false tags = ["azure", "serverless", "azure-functions", "dotnet"] series = "graphql-azure"
+description = "Let's look at how we can create a dotnet GraphQL server and deploy it to an AppService" draft = false tags = ["azure", "serverless", "azure-functions", "dotnet"] series = "graphql-azure"